-Serum chromium is bound to transferrin (siderophilin) in the β -globulin fraction.
+Serum chromium is bound to transferrin (siderophilin) in the $\beta$ -globulin fraction.
 Typical blood levels for chromium range from 1 to 5 mcg/liter, but blood levels are not considered a meaningful index of tissue stores.
 Administration of chromium supplements to chromium-deficient patients can result in normalization of the glucose tolerance curve from the diabetic-like curve typical of chromium deficiency.
-This response is viewed as a more meaningful indicator of chromium nutriture than serum chromium levels.
+This response is viewed as a more meaningful indicator of chromium multimum levels.